sunc0des/Graded-Lab-Assignment-modules5-10-Lab/Question6/README.md

 Question 6

 This folder contains:
-- Script / program for Question 6
-- Input files
+- input.txt
-- Output files
+- metrics.sh
 - Screenshots

-- Explanations for each command
+- Explanations for each command:

+- Command:
+nano input.txt

+Explanation:
+This command creates the input text file used for analysis.

+Command:
+nano metrics.sh

+Explanation:
+This command creates the shell script that analyzes word metrics.

+Command:
+chmod +x metrics.sh

+Explanation:
+This command gives execute permission to the script.

+Command:
+./metrics.sh

+Explanation:
+This command runs the script and displays longest word, shortest word, average word length, and unique word count.